top of page

 1. Increased Productivity

-Moreover, overworking might affect productivity negatively.
-Results from a Stanford University study, which examined the relationship between working hours and productivity, revealed a massive drop in productivity among workers who exceed 50 working hours.
-The takeaway is that a workaholic lifestyle doesn't pay.
-In addition, companies that expect people to work overtime don't reap the expected rewards.
+Moreover, overworking might backfire by negatively impacting productivity.
+Results from a Stanford University study, which examined the relationship between working hours and productivity, found a massive drop in productivity among workers who exceed 50 working hours.
+The takeaway?
+A workaholic lifestyle doesn't pay off.
+Companies that require overtime may not achieve the expected returns.

 2. A Happier Team